yaler/YalerTunnel/README.txt

 YalerTunnel - generic tunneling via the Yaler relay infrastructure

-Copyright (c) 2010, Oberon microsystems AG, Switzerland.
+Copyright (c) 2011, Yaler GmbH, Switzerland.
 All rights reserved.

 YalerTunnel makes any service (e.g. a Web server or a SSH daemon) accessible from the Internet, no matter if the service is behind a firewall, a NAT, or a